What is the minimum age I can start my course?

 Do my course fees include road test fees and car for the road test?

-Students has to pay for the road test directly at the registry or Alberta government website when they book their road test.
+Students has to pay for the road test directly at the registry or ROAD TEST BOOKING WEBSITE when they book their road test.
 Driving school car for the road test can be provided by the school at an additional charge.

 Please check with the school if the car is available before booking your road test at the registries.